 Trigger Point Work – Direct pressure techniques are applied to specific points on the body to reduce hypersensitive areas within the muscles and fascia.

-Oncology Massage – Selected modalities and customized techniques are integrated for the client/patient going through cancer treatments.
-These techniques are carefully selected to help with the physical and emotional distress of the illness and side effects of treatments such as neuropathy.
+Oncology Massage – Techniques are customized for the client/patient going through cancer treatments.
+Modalities are carefully selected to help with the physical and emotional distress of the illness and side effects of the treatments, such as neuropathy.

-Oncology massage techniques can also be utilized for the elderly and for people with medically complex conditions.
+Seniors – Oncology massage can also be utilized for the elderly and for people with medically complex conditions.

-Fibromyalgia Massage – A gentle, calming massage is carefully applied to soften and lengthen tight tissues while focusing on stress reduction.
+Fibromyalgia Massage – A gentle, calming massage is carefully applied to soften and lengthen tight muscles while focusing on stress reduction.

 Prenatal & Infant – Prenatal massage can be performed during a healthy pregnancy.
-Techniques are applied while the client is in a side-lying position.
-Once the baby is born, parents are taught how to apply massage strokes to enhance the health, healing and general well-being of the baby.
+Techniques are applied while the client is in a side-lying (or comfortable and safe) position.
+Once the baby is born, parents are taught how to apply massage strokes to enhance the general well-being of the baby.

 Reiki II – is a form of energy work that is applied by gently laying of hands on, or just above, the body.

-Sound Therapy – Tuning Forks resonate with the human body to help stimulate healing.
-The vibrations/sounds produced by these objects can be effective in treating conditions such as anxiety, stress, and depression.
+Sound Therapy – Instruments are calibrated to positively resonate with the body, this helps to stimulate healing.
+The sounds/vibrations produced can be effective in treating pain, anxiety, stress and depression.

-Guided Meditations – Relaxing, meditative stories are recited before, after, or during the massage; this helps to put the client into a deep state of relaxation.
+Guided Imagery – Relaxing, meditative stories are recited before, after, or during the massage; this helps to put the client into a deep state of relaxation.